Accelerating amorphous polymer electrolyte screening by learning to reduce errors in molecular dynamics simulated properties: Results

 Using an iterative scheme, we sampled the entire polymer space in Fig. \ref{fig:illustrative}(a) with both $\SI{5}{ns}$ and $\SI{50}{ns}$ simulations.
 The $\SI{5}{ns}$ dataset includes 876 polymers and the $\SI{50}{ns}$ dataset includes 117 polymers.
 Note that we only simulate each polymer once so there is no duplicate in both datasets.
 We leave 10\% of the polymers in both datasets as test data, and use 10-fold cross validation on the rest of the data to train our models.
 Due to the small size of the $\SI{50}{ns}$ dataset, we use stratified split while dividing the data to ensure that the training, validation, test data contain polymers with the full range of conductivities \cite{wu2018moleculenet}.
 In the next sections, we first demonstrate the performance of our model based on these two datasets and then discuss the iterative screening of the polymer space.

 \textbf{Performance on reducing random errors.} To demonstrate that our model can recover the true properties from noisy data, we first study a toy dataset for which we have access to the true property $f(\mathcal{G})$ in Eq. \ref{eq:noise}.
 We use the same dataset from $\SI{5}{ns}$ simulations and compute the partition coefficient, LogP, of each polymer using Crippen’s approach \cite{wildman1999prediction, rdkit}, which uses an empirical equation whose output is fully determined by the molecular structure.
 Then, we add different levels of Gaussian random noise into the LogP values to imitate the random errors in simulated conductivities.
 Here, we only use the $g_1$ branch of our model, i.e. $w=0$, to predict LogP values from the synthesized noisy data.
 Fig.~\ref{fig:random-error}(a) shows the true mean absolute errors (MAEs) with respect to the original LogP values and apparent MAEs with respect to the noisy LogP values as a function of the standard deviation of the Gaussian noise, on a test dataset including 86 polymers.
 We observe that the true MAEs become smaller than the mean absolute deviation (MAD) of the Gaussian noise when the noise standard deviation is larger than 0.08.
 This result shows that our model predicts LogP more accurately than performing a noisy simulation of LogP due to the existence of large random error in the simulation.
+The random error reduction is possible because structurally similar polymers tend to have similar properties.
+Since the random errors in each MD simulation is independent, the random fluctuations in the simulated properties will cancel out for structurally similar polymers during the training of the GCN.